ZuSolaris/https-ZuSolaris.github.io-reading-notes-/README.md

 # Reading Notes
 Hi my name is Zoe Gonzalez I am 22 years old and I am a passionate about learning coding!
+I love to play video games such as Gran Turismo.
+I have a huge fascination for astronomy and space.
+I also animate and draw on the side!
+-You can reach me @ zusolaris.personal@gmail.com

 -Click [Here](https://github.com/ZuSolaris) for my GitHub Profile!